mus-com-psy/aimgef/README.md

 }
 ```

-Please find the following procedures for reproducing the results stated in:
+Below are instructions for reproducing the results reported in:

 - [Deep Learning's Shallow Gains](#deep-learnings-shallow-gains)
 - [A Good Algorithm Does Not Steal - It Imitates](#a-good-algorithm-does-not-steal---it-imitates)